Mercury part ways with coach Brondello after finals run - WHIZ News

 “She oversaw our program with the utmost integrity and I’m sincerely grateful for her partnership and friendship,” Mercury general manager Jim Pitman said in a statement.
 “Sandy and her family will always be part of the X-Factor family and we wish them the best.
 At the same time, we understand an eight-year tenure for a head coach is an exception in any professional sport, and we are confident a new voice is necessary for our team at this time.”

-A former WNBA player and four-time Australian Olympian, Brondello led the Mercury to the 2014 WNBA title and to the finals last season, where they lost 3-1 to the Chicago Fire.
+A former WNBA player and four-time Australian Olympian, Brondello led the Mercury to the 2014 WNBA title and to the finals last season, where they lost 3-1 to the Chicago Sky.
+She is the Australian Olympic team coach.

 Brondello was the 2014 WNBA coach of the year and served as the team’s vice president of player personnel.
 The Mercury went 150-108 under Brondello.